 Pursuant to the California Health and Safety Code Section 7050.5, and the CEQA Guidelines Section 15064.5 require that in the event of discovery or recognition of any human remains in any location other than a dedicated cemetery, there shall be no further excavation or disturbance of the site, or any nearby area reasonably suspected to overlay adjacent remains, until the County Coroner has examined the remains.
-If the coroner determines the remains to be Native American, or has reason to believe that they are those of Native American, the coroner shall contact by telephone within 24-hours of the Native American Heritage Commission.
+If the coroner determines the remains to be Native American, or has reason to believe that they are Native American, the coroner shall contact by telephone within 24-hours of the Native American Heritage Commission.
 Pursuant to the mentioned California Health and Safety Code, proper actions shall take place in the event of a discovery or recognition of any human remains during Project construction activities.
 Less than significant impacts are expected following standard conditions.

-CR-4: In the event that any human remains are discovered during construction activities, the applicant shall cease all work and contact the Riverside County Coroner's office and work shall not resume until such time that the site has been cleared by the County Coroner and/or the Desert Hot Springs Police Department.
-The Applicant shall also be required to consult with the Agua Caliente Tribal Historic City of Desert Hot Springs Page 36
+CR-5: In the event that any human remains are discovered, the applicant shall cease all work and contact the Riverside County Coroner's office and work shall not resume until such time that the site has been cleared by the County Coroner and/or the Desert Hot Springs Police Department.
+The Applicant shall also be required to consult with the Agua Caliente Tribal Historic Preservation Office (THPO).